 December Garden Calendar

-The monthly gardening calendars are produced by OSU Extension.
-Each calendar provides reminders of key garden chores, such as fertilizing, pest control, planting, and maintenance.
+Produced by OSU Extension, each month provides reminders of key garden chores, such as fertilizing, pest control, planting, and maintenance.

 Recommendations in this calendar are not necessarily applicable to all areas of Oregon.
 For more information, contact your local Extension office.

-- Use chemical controls only when necessary, only after identifying a pest problem, and only after thoroughly reading the pesticide label.
-Least-toxic choices include insecticidal soaps, horticultural oils, botanical insecticides, organic and synthetic pesticides — when used judiciously.
+Use chemical controls only when necessary and only after thoroughly reading the pesticide label.
+First consider cultural, then physical and biological controls.
+Choose the least-toxic options (insecticidal soaps, horticultural oils, botanical insecticides, and organic and synthetic pesticides — when used judiciously).

 Maintenance and Clean Up

 Spread wood ashes evenly on vegetable garden.
-Use no more than 1.5 lb/100 sq ft/year.
+Use no more than 1.5 pounds/100 square feet/year.
 Don't use if the soil pH is greater than 7.0 or if potassium levels are excessive.

 Protect new landscape plants from wind.
 Use stakes, guy wires and/or windbreaks as needed.